Help us improve

-Documents stakeholder needs, concerns, influence, and relationships for projects or initiatives.
-Use when starting projects, handing off, or resolving misalignments.
+Documents stakeholder needs, concerns, influence, relationships, and engagement plans for projects.
+Use when starting initiatives, handling changes, or ensuring alignment.

 A stakeholder summary documents the people and groups who have interest in or influence over a project, capturing their needs, concerns, and relationships.
 Effective stakeholder management often determines project success more than technical execution, making this document essential for navigating organizational complexity.